pantheon-systems/terminus-build-tools-plugin/README.md

 ```
 If you do not export these environment variables, you will be prompted to enter them when you run the build-env:create-project command.

-### Create a New Project Quickstart
+### New Project Quickstart

-EXPERIMENTAL: The build-env:create-project is under development.
-Backwards compatibility not guarenteed until version 1.3.0.
+EXPERIMENTAL: The build-env:create-project is in beta.
+Backwards compatibility not guarenteed until version 1.4.0.

 To create a new project consisting of a GitHub project, a Pantheon site, and Circle CI tests, first set up credentials as shown in the previous section, and then run the `build-env:create-project` command as shown below:
 ```